DMAN28/note-taker/README.md

   https://github.com/DMAN28/note-taker

   # Description:
-  The goal of this project was to create an  application that can create :memo:.
-It also has the ability to store and retrive those notes.
+  The goal of this project was to create an  application that can create notes :memo: also giving the user the ability to store and retrive those notes.
 Then deploying the application live via Heroku.
   # Table of Contents
   *[Installation](#installation)